garden-io/garden/docs/reference/project-config.md

 ### `scan`

-Control where to scan for configuration files in the project.
+Control where and how to scan for configuration files in the project.

 | Type     | Required |
 | -------- | -------- |